bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 # Enterprise Data Intelligence Blueprint

 This blueprint consists of a collection of resources that describe Intuitas' approach to designing and delivering Data, AI and Governance solutions.

-It distills insights from our R&D, answers to common questions, and lessons learned from real-world experience.
+It provides strategic, enterprise and solution level resources - distilled from our R&D, common questions, and lessons learned from real-world operations.

+>### *To build a home, you need a plan — but for it to thrive, you need a town plan.*

-The ideas are intentionally opinionated, shaped by the Intuitas design philosophy, and proven in practice—supported by working demonstration environments.
+The ideas and patterns are opinionated, shaped by the Intuitas design philosophy, and can be demonstrated by working environments.
 While grounded in large, multi-domain enterprise deployments, they can be adapted to suit organisations of any scale or type.

 <br>
 <br>